Uber board to discuss CEO absence, policy changes - source

-SAN FRANCISCO, June 10 (Reuters) - Uber Technologies Inc's board will discuss Chief Executive Travis Kalanick temporarily stepping away from the embattled ride-hailing firm and consider sweeping changes to the company's management practices at a meeting on Sunday, according to a person familiar with the situation.
+SAN FRANCISCO (Reuters) - Uber Technologies Inc's board will discuss Chief Executive Travis Kalanick temporarily stepping away from the embattled ride-hailing firm and consider sweeping changes to the company's management practices at a meeting on Sunday, according to a person familiar with the situation.

 The source said it is not clear that the board will make any decision to change Kalanick’s role.
 The board is expected to adopt a number of internal policy and management changes recommended by outside attorneys hired to investigate sexual harassment and the firm's broader culture.
 The outside lawyers made no recommendation about Kalanick.